kevinsewell/aronim-bookstore/docs/adr/018_centralized_exception_handling.md

-# ADR-016: Centralized Exception Handling for Spring Boot Application
+# ADR-018: Centralized Exception Handling for Spring Boot Application

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our Spring Boot application needs a consistent, maintainable, and user-friendly approach to handling exceptions.
 Currently, exception handling is inconsistent across different parts of the application, leading to: